-Takeaways from Pete Carroll’s Monday press conference: Chris Carson, Bradley McDougald could be gametime decisions, J.D.
-McKissic won’t return this week, and more
+Pete Carroll reviews Seahawks’ loss to Chargers, has updates on Chris Carson, Bradley McDougald

-Carroll also talked about the last play and others that got away from Seattle in a frustrating loss that dropped the Seahawks to 4-4.
+The day after a 25-17 defeat to the Chargers, Pete Carroll talked about the last play and others that got away from Seattle in a frustrating loss that dropped the Seahawks to 4-4.

 A game that came down to a final play to potentially force overtime was a far-too-fitting way to end the first half of the Seahawks’ season for coach Pete Carroll.